 Location, Contact Information & Initial Session

-My office is located at The Meeting Point in Jamaica Plain, MA.
-Please call or e-mail me* for more information at: (781) 436-0116 or email@example.com .
+I am currently only accepting clients interested in outdoor ecotherapy.
+I work outdoors in natural settings in the Pioneer Valley area of Massachusetts (i.e. Northampton, Amherst, Holyoke, etc).
+We walk and sit in nature during talk therapy sessions.
+Please call or e-mail me* for more information at: (781) 436-0116 or [email protected] .
 In general I am able to reply to inquiries via e-mail more quickly.

 *Please note that e-mail is not a secure method of communication.
 I recommend waiting to speak with me over the phone or in person if you would like to share anything confidential.